-This list will probably sound obvious to you.
-However, in social situations, the most obvious things become difficult as there’s so many things going on in our heads already.
+In social situations, the most obvious things become difficult as there are so many things going on in our heads already.

 Statistically speaking, you’re failing at several of these points, so I recommend you to read through the list and reflect on how you act in each situation.